Day Tripping to the World’s Largest Bulbs Park in Lisse, The Netherlands

 Keukenhof Opening Hours

-Keukenhof’s flower gardens are only open for two months in spring – end March (around the 20th) to end May.
+Keukenhof’s flower gardens are only open for two months in spring – end March (around the 20th) to mid-May.
 During this period, Keukenhof is open daily from 8 am to 7:30 pm.
 (Ticket counters close at 6 pm.)

 In 2020, Keukenhof will be open from March 21 to May 10, daily from 8 am to 7:30 pm.
 Standard ticket prices for Keukenhof are €19 (€9 for children 4 to 17).

 - The best time to visit Keukenhof depends on the weather but mid-April to early May is usually the most reliable for tulips.
 Avoid weekends and school vacations.
-The garden is usually quieter early morning or late afternoon than around lunch time.
+The garden is usually quieter early morning or late afternoon than around lunchtime.

 Transportation to Keukenhof in the Netherlands

 Getting to Keukenhof is easy by car or public transportation.
 It is an ideal day-trip destination from Amsterdam or even directly from Schiphol Airport.
-Many guided tours with option to see other sites too are available from especially Amsterdam.
+Many guided tours with the option to see other sites too are available from especially Amsterdam.

 By Car to Keukenhof

 The easiest way to Keukenhof is by car – it is near Lisse, a small town situated in the province of South Holland between Harlem and Leiden.
 From highway A4 use exit 4 and from highway A44 use exit 3.
 The route is well signposted fro Keukenhof once close to Lisse.
 Ample, reasonably priced parking is available.